 Education offers people a way to better themselves, their situation, and the trajectory of their entire family.
-For many, financial aid is crucial to the higher education journey—for a large percentage of them, it’s also a huge barrier.
-At CampusLogic, student finance is in our DNA.
+For many, financial aid is crucial to the higher education journey—for a large percentage, it’s also a huge barrier.
+At CampusLogic, student financial success is in our DNA.
 My own background includes time spent as a Director of Financial Aid, and many of my colleagues have spent years working in financial aid, enrollment, and scholarship offices across the nation.
-Our combined knowledge of—and passion for—the student finance journey has led us to the concept of the ABCs of Student Finance: Access, Borrowing, and Completion.
+Our combined knowledge of—and passion for—student financial success has led us to the concept of the ABCs: Access, Borrowing, and Completion.

 Purpose-driven to help schools change lives, we firmly believe that focusing on these three areas drives success for students and institutions alike.
 By continually developing technology, initiatives, and awareness around these three areas, we can empower schools to help more students change their lives through higher education and the opportunities it provides.

-The ABCs of Student Finance: Simple and Complicated
+ABCs of Student Financial Success: Simple & Complicated

 These three words—accessibility, borrowing, completion—seem simple enough, but each is also intricately complicated, and they’re all interconnected.
 These themes affect student outcomes across the higher education journey—beginning, middle, and end—and are three of the most important topics surrounding higher education today.
 In this article, I’ll explain the framework and foundation of these concepts, and will delve deeper into the initiatives mentioned below in future pieces.